GabrielRezeanu03/api-testing-fakestore/README.md

 ---

-> ✅ This project is ideal for demonstrating real-world API testing skills during interviews or as part of a QA portfolio.
+> ✅ This project is ideal for demonstrating real-world API testing skills as part of a QA portfolio.